casbin/casbin-website/docs/APIOverview.md

 ---
-id: api-tutorial
+id: api-overview
-title: API tutorial
+title: API Overview
 ---

-## Casbin API Tutorial

-This tutorial only shows you how to use Casbin APIs and doesn't explain how Casbin is installed and how it works.
+This overview only shows you how to use Casbin APIs and doesn't explain how Casbin is installed and how it works.
 You can find those tutorials here: [installation of Casbin](https://casbin.org/docs/en/get-started) and [how Casbin works](https://casbin.org/docs/en/how-it-works).
 So, when you start reading this tutorial, we assume that you have fully installed and imported Casbin into your code.

 ## Enforce API

-Let's start at the enforce API of Casbin.
+Let's start at the Enforce APIs of Casbin.
 We will load a RBAC model from `model.conf`, and load policies from `policy.csv`.
 You can learn the Model syntax [here](https://casbin.org/docs/en/syntax-for-models), and we won't talk about it in this tutorial.
 We assume that you can understand the config files given below:

 `model.conf`